Samridhii Shukla: Career

 Shukla started her career as a voice over artist in 2005, when she dubbed for a part in the show Sai Baba.
 Following this, she dubbed for several other television shows.
 Her most notable work as a voice-over artist came with the animated series Doraemon, where she dubbed for the titular role of Doraemon.
 She also dubbed for the animated series Little Singham and Golmaal Jr..

 Since 2016, Shukla has dubbed for films in several languages.
 Her most notable voice over in films include dubbing for Emma Watson in Beauty and the Beast, Jessica Henwick in The Matrix Resurrections, Taapsee Pannu in Haseen Dillruba, Alia Bhatt in Brahmāstra: Part One – Shiva, Triptii Dimri in Animal and Joey King in A Family Affair.

 Shukla made her screen debut in 2022 with Saavi Ki Savaari, where she portrayed a female autorickshaw driver Saavi Goyal Dalmiya, opposite Farman Haider.
 In the same year, she expanded to films with the Kannada film, Tajmahal 2, where she played Spandana opposite Devarajkumar.

 Since November 2023, Shukla is seen portraying an advocate Abhira Sharma Poddar in the longest running television show Yeh Rishta Kya Kehlata Hai, opposite Rohit Purohit.
-The show proved as a major turning point in her acting career, earning her several nominations.
+Her portrayal of Abhira received positive response from audiences and established her as one of the prominent faces of Hindi television.
+The role proved to be a breakthrough in her acting career, earning her several award nominations and wider recognition.